-9 Ways To Share Dead On Arrival With Your Students, Kids, and/or Community Plus A Free Guide
+9 Ways To Share Natural High’s Short Fentanyl Video With Your Students, Kids, and/or Community Plus A Free Guide

-We are excited to announce the release of our Dead On Arrival Film Screening Guide.
-Our new guide provides everything you need to share this critical short film with your kids, students, and community – including ideas for showing the film.
+We are excited to announce the release of our Fentanyl Film Screening Guide.
+Our new guide provides everything you need to share this critical short film with your kids, students, and community – including ideas for showing the 6-minute PSA film.

-That’s why we’ve spent months putting together the short documentary film and a screening guide anyone can use to guide a thoughtful discussion—whether in school or at home.
-There are two versions of the film:
+That’s why we spent months putting together the short documentary PSA film and a screening guide anyone can use to guide a thoughtful discussion—whether in school or at home.
+There are two viewing options in our guide:

-- The original documentary short film, Dead On Arrival, is primarily meant for adults (20-minutes)
+- The original documentary film, Dead On Arrival, is primarily meant for adults (20-minutes)

 Educators can show the film in the classroom during homeroom, advisory, or health class, or they can hold a school-wide assembly.
 Parents can create an event to come together with other parents to watch and discuss the film.